Hi, I’m Tom, the creator of Zero to Finals.

 Since graduating in 2014 I have gained over half a decade experience working as a doctor, completed the MRCP Part 1, Part 2 and PACES examinations to obtain the MRCP (UK) diploma, completed a three year part-time MSc degree in Medical Education and achieved the Diploma in Child Health from the Royal College of Paediatrics and Child Health.
 I also became a Fellow of the Higher Education Academy and teamed up with my close friend Dr Matthew Kimberley to write a book about succeeding in medical school, called The Medicine Manual.
 After finishing the UK Foundation Training Programme, I took a year away from training to gain experience as a locum doctor and free up time to build the website and resources I had dreamed of since starting medical school.
 These resources became Zero to Finals.

-I started GP specialist training in August 2017.
+I started GP specialist training in August 2017 and complete my training in August 2020.
 I have had the luxury of rotating through paediatrics, obstetrics and gynaecology, psychiatry and rheumatology as part of my GP training.
-I started my third year of GP training as a GP registrar in 2019.
 I am passionate about general practice, as it offers the perfect opportunity to continue to learn about every speciality, explore every corner of medicine and meet, help and followup patients dealing with a huge variety of problems.
 It also gives me the flexibility to pursue other ambitions, such as teaching and writing books.
+I would encourage anyone wondering which speciality to choose to consider general practice, particularly if they are ambitious, enjoy a challenge and like learning.